allanNAIT/allanNAIT.github.io/comp1017/module1/09_page_nav/index.md

 **shop.html**:<br>![nav-shop.jpg](files/nav-shop.jpg)<br>
 Note: all web pages are in the same directory and thus use the same navigation menu.
 6. Modify the **index.html** to match the screenshot above.
-7. The navigation menu, which will be the same on each page, will look like:
+7. The navigation menu, which will be the same on each page, will look like:<br>

 ```html:
     <ul>